 Are you looking to get rid of your old computer, but worried about all the personal information stored on it?
 Let Singularity Technology, Wilton Library’s Robotics team take care of it!
 This is a team fundraiser. $20 per computer.
 They’ll destroy your hard-drive while you wait.
 No registration necessary.
 Wilton Library, 137 Old Ridgefield Road, Wilton; www.wiltonlibrary.org; (203) 762-3950.

-Do you have a box of old home videos?
-Wish you could still watch some of those funny or touching family moments?
-If so, come learn how to convert them to DVDs.
-For 7th graders through adults and 6th grade students accompanied by adults who are willing to learn too!
-Must have a valid CT Library card and signed Innovation Station Agreement form.
-Please bring the completed form to the workshop.
-Space limited to 1 student per session.
+Do you have stacks of old slides and looking for a way to scan them into digital format?
+If so, come learn how to use our new high resolution slide scanner!
+It can scan up to 50 slides in one batch.
+For 7th graders to adults and 6th graders accompanied by adults who are willing to learn too.
+Must have a valid CT Library card and signed Innovation Station Agreement Form.
+Please bring the completed form to the session.
+Space limited to 2 per session.
 Registration required.
-This is for home videos only and conversion time is one-to-one.

 No front page content has been created yet.